-Title: The DRDP Large Scale Assessment: A Case Study
+The Desired Results Developmental Profile (DRDP) Large Scale Assessment: A Case Study

 The current review provides an overview of 15 published articles on special and general educators causal attributions for a student with a disability’s academic success or failure.
 The social and medical model of disability was seen as the underlying orientation for much of a teacher’s attribution.
 This paper then argues that an integration of attribution theory and the social and medical model would yield a more comprehensive understanding of how teachers’ perceive the academic success or failure of students with intellectual disabilities.
 The development of a construct map using teacher discourse excerpts from the literature review provided an exploration of a new conceptualization of the social-medical model of disability.
 The construct map integrates the social-medical model of disability, orienting it as an ordinal, unidimensional model that considers how teachers attribute success or failure to a student with a disability via four teaching values and practices: academic expectations for a child with a disability, responsibility, relationship, and skills or pedagogical practices.
 The implications of this model and future research are discussed.